-Involves in verbatim copying from any source and in any form of material required in assignments and reports and submitting them without due academic documenting.
+A. Cheating in Tutor marked assignment (TMAs), assignments, reports; or verbatim copying from any source and in any form of material required in assignments and reports and submitting them without due academic documenting.
 This is also applicable when assignments are prepared by other parties or individuals for charges or free of charge.

-- B. If any student is suspected of having committed cheating in TMAs, the relevant tutor shall discuss the matter with the Course Coordinator to verify and confirm cheating.
-If the incident is proven, the tutor may apply the following penalties: - 1.
-A number of grades shall be deducted according to the University's approved policies.
+B. If any student is suspected of having committed cheating in TMAs, the relevant tutor shall discuss the matter with the Branch Course Coordinator to verify and confirm cheating.
+If the incident is proven, the tutor may apply the following penalties:

+1. A number of grades shall be deducted according to the University's approved policies.

-- 2. In the case of repeated cheating, the student shall be referred to the Primary Disciplinary Board in order to impose one of the following penalties separately or jointly on the student: - Implementing plagiarism approved policy - Failing the course and dismissal from the University for One Semester following the violation.
+2. In the case of repeated cheating, the student shall be referred to the Branch's Disciplinary Council in order to impose one or more of the following penalties separately or jointly on the student:

+- Failing the course applying University approved policies for plagiarism.